 Now that I can write a little more legibly and don’t have to have my sling on 24/7, I pulled out my stash of thank you cards.
 I always try to buy a few packages when I see cute ones I like.
 I mean, I’m addicted to cute office supplies and paper products, anyway, so these are totally in that category.
 Plus I do use them quite often and it’s nice to have a diverse selection.

-Some favorites on Amazon (affiliate links), though all the cards pictured were bought at boutiques or at Walmart, which has a surprisingly cute assortment:
+Here are some nice thank you cards on Amazon (affiliate links), though all the cards pictured were bought at boutiques or at Walmart, which has a surprisingly cute assortment:

 I also like to have kid-friendly thank you cards on hand so that my children will be more inspired to send them when they receive gifts from someone.
 They are kind of growing out of the really cute and child-friendly themes, though, and tend to use my other notes more often.